BibleResearch/bible-notes/old_testament/historical_books/judges.md

       B`: Jephthah: Story involves the fords of the Jordan (12:5) A`: Samson: Marriage closely related to the story (14:1-4)
     ```
+- If not read carefully, the book of Judges can be confusing because "Judges is thematic rather than chronological"<sup>[1](#footnote1)</sup>.
+The author is not concerned with the chronological order of the events he/she describes, but is more focused on the theological significance.
+This is evidenced by the fact that Prologue B (Judges 2:6 - 3:6) begins at a point in time when Joshua is still alive while Prologue A (1:1 - 2:5) started after Joshua's life (see 2:6-9 versus 1:1).
+Additionally, the last story in the book (19 - *21*) was likely one of the first events to occur chronologically because we find that Phineas (famous for his behavior in Numbers 25) is still alive (20:28).
+The author is more concerned with making a theological point than a historical one.

+## Footnotes

+<a name="footnote1">1</a>: https://www.gty.org/library/bible-introductions/MSB07